sharellcodes/File-Management/tests.md

 ```

 ## SUCCESSES

-- testing two command line arguments
-- testing two parts of the file name
+**testing: two command line arguments, two parts of the file name**

+`code_naming.py topic_name.py` ->

+No output.
+You should see the file at <file_path>.
+If you open up the file, it should have the same contents as the file at <file_path>.
+The file should open its own window in Visual Studio Code.

-- testing the correct extensions
+**testing the correct extensions**

+`code_naming.py topic_name.html` ->

+No output.
+You should see the file at <file_path>.
+If you open up the file, it should have the same contents as the file at <file_path>.
+The file should open in its own window in Visual Studio Code.

+Repeat this for the rest of the extensions.

-- testing files with names that already exist
+**testing files with names that already exist**

-- testing files with directories that already exist
-- check the contents of the files and make sure it has the correct templates
+Re-run any commands that you've already ran ->

+`This file path already exists.
+Opening now ...`
+The file should also open in its own window in Visual Studio Code.